dhis2/reference-org-unit-sync/README.md

 ### Approval workflow

 Adapting the current approval workflow means changing the [`camel/approve.camel.yaml` file](camel/approve.camel.yaml).
-The reference implementation piggies back on DHIS2's data store and ticketing system to implement the approval workflow but it is more than likely that you would need to change the `dhis2` Camel endpoints in `approve.camel.yaml` such that they point to your own systems for storing draft metadata imports and creating tickets.
+The reference implementation piggies back on DHIS2's data store and ticketing system to implement the approval workflow but it is more likely that you would need to change the `dhis2` Camel endpoints in the `camel/approve.camel.yaml` file such that they open tickets and save draft metadata imports in your bespoke solutions.
+Besides replacing the `dhis2` Camel endpoints, the `steps` within `approve.camel.yaml` might need to be modified to fit your approval workflow.
+Read the route and step descriptions within `approve.camel.yaml` to understand how the current workflow is orchestrated.

 ### Synchronised resources